 Planting for Pollinators

+Fall is the perfect time to plan out your pollinator paradise!
 Join Horticulturist, Mishele Stettenbenz to learn why pollinators are so important and why they need our help.
 Discover how to promote a healthy environment for pollinators in your own yard.
 Learn to build a pollinator garden and discover the best native and non-native pollinator plants to grow on the Mendocino Coast.
 This workshop will consist of a PowerPoint lecture and a brief walk through the Gardens to observe pollinator plants at work.

 - The class will include indoor instruction and guided field walks.
 Be prepared for the weather with appropriate layers.